-A survey of American literature from the period of exploration and settlement to the present.
+A survey of American literature from the period of exploration and settlement through the Civil War.
 Students will study works of prose, poetry, drama, and fiction in relation to their historical and cultural contexts.
 Texts will be selected from among a diverse group of authors for what they reflect and reveal about the evolving American experience and character.
+Course assignments will include a minimum of 6000 words of writing.
 Prerequisite: ENGL 1301 and either ENGL 1302 or ENGL 2311